 What is HPV?

-What is the HPV Vaccine and who should get it?
+What is the HPV vaccine and who should get it?

 “While HPV vaccination is not recommended for everyone older than age 26 years, some adults age 27 through 45 years who are not already vaccinated may decide to get the HPV vaccine after speaking with their doctor about their risk for new HPV infections and the possible benefits of vaccination.
 HPV vaccination in this age range provides less benefit, as more people have already been exposed to HPV” (Centers for Disease Control and Prevention).